-Topics courses in this program will examine areas of special interest in the fields of Theology.
-They will allow students and professors to explore such wide-ranging topics as Intercultural Hermeneutics, Suffering and Salvation, Action and Contemplation, the Gospels, Pauline Writings, and many other related topics.
+Topics courses in this program will examine areas of special interest in the fields of Theology or Religion.
+The Topics course(s) allows students to explore theological/religious texts, ideas and issues not studied in the core class and is developed according to student and faculty interest.
 Topics courses (but not specific topics) may be repeated for a total of 6 hours.